 Each canine team works one of the four shifts, allowing the department to have a canine protecting the city at all times.
 Each canine team handles an average of 200 canine calls per year.

-All four canines were purchased by generous donations from our community.
+All three canines were purchased by generous donations from our community.

-Officer Warner is working with his partner, “Achilles.”
-“Achilles” is a German Shepherd and is dual-trained in patrol/explosives.
-“Achilles” started serving the city of Klamath Falls in November of 2005.
+Officer Warner is working with his second partner, “Ares.” after retiring his partner “Achilles” in 2012.
+“Ares” is a Belgium Malinois and is dual-trained in patrol/narcotics.
+“Ares” started serving the city of Klamath Falls in November of 2012.

 Officer Fox is working with his partner, “Gunner.”
 “Gunner” is a Belgium Malinois and is dual- trained in patrol/narcotics.
 “Gunner” started serving the city of Klamath Falls in November of 2007.